-With the whale on the beach, the park soon decided to protect and preserve Whale 68's bones for a future interpretive display.
+Not long after Snow was towed to the beach, the park decided to protect and preserve her skeleton for a future interpretive exhibit.
 Over the next year, park staff and volunteers monitored the decomposing carcass and periodically retrieved bones that came loose or were in danger of being lost.
-The skeleton remained on the beach for 15 months before park staff hired a boat and heavy equipment to transport the bones back to Bartlett Cove.
-This event took place with the help of over a dozen volunteers who laboriously separated and lifted stinky, oily whale bones from the beach to the boat.
+The skeleton remained on the beach for 15 months until park staff hired a boat and heavy equipment to transport the bones back to Bartlett Cove.
+This event took place with the help of over a dozen volunteers who laboriously separated and bundled hundreds of stinky, oily whale bones.

 Park Service Log, October 14, 2002

 Over the next 10 years, park staff and community volunteers spent over one thousand hours cleaning Snow's greasy bones in anticipation of articulation and display.
 As per suggestions from experts in the field, namely Lee Post, and Mike deRoos, various methods of cleaning were tried.
 Some attempts were more successful than others.
 Bones were soaked in saltwater, buried in compost, pressure washed, submersed in gasoline, boiled in metal stock tanks, and bleached in the sun.
 Each bone had its own prescribed treatment.

 After many attempts to remove stubborn oils, the bones were finally left to dry in a heated storage container.

 Preparing the bones